Warzone2100/warzone2100/doc/js-events.md

 # Events

-This section describes event callbacks (or 'events' for short) that are called from the game when something specific happens.
+This section describes event callbacks (or "events" for short) that are called from the game when something specific happens.
 Which scripts receive them is usually filtered by player.
 Call `receiveAllEvents(true)` to start receiving all events unfiltered.